 Greenville campus students may attend classes on the Columbia campus for an individual day at a time as needs may arise of which the student will be present on the Columbia campus for an extracurricular or co-curricular event that day.
 Individual day attendance in these situations does not require a written or pre-approval from the Associate Dean for Student Affairs and Diversity.
-However, the affected student is responsible for communicating with the course coordinators on both campuses for the day in advance to determine any complications of this temporary attendance (i.e. in cases of exams or group presentations).
+In cases where an exam is scheduled or group project presentation or other assessment is occurring, the student desiring to be present on the Columbia campus for the day is responsible for obtaining advance approval from both the Greenville campus Director of Pharmacy Education and affected Columbia campus course coordinator prior to traveling to the Columbia campus.

 Distance Education Policy